 In our opinion, this is one of the main excursions not to be missed on Lanzarote.

-Unlike Lanzarote, it is covered in golden-white sand.
+Unlike Lanzarote, it’s covered in white – golden sand.
 But there are also a few volcanoes.
-The colors are magnificent and you can enjoy a variety of landscapes: beaches, volcanoes and basalt columns.
+The colors are magnificent and you can enjoy different landscapes: beaches, volcanoes and basalt columns.

 Even the ferry crossing is fascinating, with superb views of the Famara cliffs to the north of Lanzarote.